 However, if you would ask me, there is not a noticeable difference in the performance of these two models.

-Apart from that, both are wet and dry shavers with silver finish and same battery timing.
+Apart from that, both are wet and dry shavers with a silver finish and the same battery timing.

 Thus, it all comes down to price.
 Earlier, 797cc was priced higher than 799cc, however, nowadays it is almost the same and fluctuates a lot, therefore it gets your hands on the most price-effective model you can find.